A structured latent space for human body motion generation: Generative model of multi-frame sequences

-A common problem when training VAEs is the weighting of the regularization loss versus the reconstruction loss.
-We chose to use a fixed weight factor $\omega_{KL}$ to trade off these losses.
-In the end, the training first optimizes the loss
+\textbf{Optimization} A common problem when training VAEs is the weighting of the regularization loss versus the reconstruction loss.
+We use a fixed weight $\omega_{KL}=0.01$ to trade off these losses.
+The training optimizes first